nicklalone/IGME220-Intro/Week 06/Slides/01 - Monday.md

 notes: D&D, distributed computing, video games.
 --
 ![[twincitiescrew.png]]
 notes: the twin cities crew.
-Minneapolis-St. Paul
+Minneapolis-St. Paul.
+Starting in the early 1960s, there was a lively group of players here, several hundred.
+They had their own zines, newsletters, and massive meetups.
+Around the mid 1960s, a young college student at UMinnestoa named David Wesley found a game called Strategos which had all these rules for running a wargame including 1 that said, "the umpire controls the world."
+And so he put together these captain-only games that had few rules called Braunstein.
+This was the earliest we can say ttrpgs existed.
+Gygax wouldn't be introduced until the early 1970s and he would commercialize the game.
 --
 ![[strategosn.png]]
-notes: Early on, the twin cities crew was messing around with automation in much the same way as everyone was during ww1 and ww2.
+notes: Early on, the twin cities crew was messing around with automation in much the same way as everyone was during ww1 and ww2 looking at ways to get automation into wargaming.
 --
 ![[firstcomputers.png]]
+notes: in the background of history, this was starting to take off.
+In 1974, there was a convergence of D&D + Computing.
 --
 # another important thing
 ---
 ![[dungeon crawl.png]]
+notes: that important thing was the Dungeon Crawl.
+It wasn't initially a thing anyone did until Dave Arneson took over Wesley's games and the players kept focusing on dungeons rather than interpersonal stuff.
+While many point to LOTR, it was more Conan that informed much of D&D for Arneson, LOTR for Gygax.
 --
 # Computer-mediated DND
 ![[pedit5dnd.png]]
+notes: Immediately upon release of dnd, the first folks to buy D&D at Gencon 3 came back home and folks in Illinois who had access to PLATO had an idea, "Dungeon Crawls as videogames."
 ---
 # so from this one angry dude...
 --